totorewa/no-blocklist-lookup/README.md

 to fetch the blocklist on every chat message with a 2 minute cooldown, causing the client to freeze after every 2 minutes when someone sends a chat message.

 You should not use this mod if you need the blocklist.
+If you don't want to disable the blocklist, you may alternatively use [async-chat-mod](https://github.com/totorewa/async-chat-mod) which instead offloads chat messages to another thread to prevent the render loop from getting blocked.